Our Guide to the Order of Adjectives in English, Based on Adjective Type (with Examples)

 The order of adjectives in English is a particularly tricky one for language learners.

-In this post, we’ll show you the 10 simple steps to put any English adjective in its place.
+In this post, we’ll show you the 10 types of adjectives to put any English adjective in its place.

 In this article, we’ll discuss each type of English adjective in the order it appears in a sentence.
-Here’s the list of each adjective type, in order, for you to refer back to:
+We’ll also provide examples.

 The adjective order below is a slightly flexible rule—be aware that there are some exceptions and there can be slight variations between the different types of English (such as American, British and Australian).

-If in doubt, place the more generalized adjectives first, followed by the adjectives that provide more specific detail about the nouns.
+If in doubt, place the more general adjectives first, followed by the adjectives that provide more specific detail about the nouns.

 Adjectives describing the quantity of the noun come first.
-These include numbers (one, 4.5, 100) or adjectives such as many, several, few, etc.
+These include numbers:

 These adjectives communicate how the noun is viewed by yourself or others.
-These are subjective terms.
-Adjectives such as wonderful, unusual, annoying or delicious describe opinion/value.
+These are subjective terms:

 A wonderful chair

 Adjectives describing the size of the noun are placed next.
 This word tells the reader or listener how big or small the noun is.
-A variety of words can be used to explain this including large, huge, tiny and mini.
+A variety of words can be used to explain this, including:

 A wonderful little chair